webpack/changelog-v5/README.md

 - `import url from "./image.png"` and settings `type: "asset"` in `module.rules` when matching such import.
 - `new URL("./image.png", import.meta.url)`

+The syntax is chosen to allow running code without bundler too.

+## Native Worker support

+When combining `new URL` for assets with `new Worker`/`new SharedWorker`/`navigator.serviceWorker.register` webpack will automatically create a new entrypoint for a web worker.

+`new Worker(new URL("./worker.js", import.meta.url))`

+The syntax is chosen to allow running code without bundler too.

+## Improved target

+Webpack 5 allows to pass a list of targets and also support versions of target.

+Examples: `target: "node14"` `target: ["web", "es2020"]`

+This is a simple way to provide webpack all the information it needs to determine:
+- chunk loading mechnism, and
+- supported syntax like arrow functions

 ## Nested tree-shaking

 webpack is now able to track access to nested properties of exports.
 This can improve Tree Shaking (Unused export elimination and export mangling) when reexporting namespace objects.